10 Best Things To Do in Naples

 Pompeii, a unique destination

 In just 25 minutes by car you can be in the legendary city buried by one of the most active volcanoes in Europe, Mount Vesuvius.
-But going on your own and on an adventure can sometimes be a bit of a headache, so I'm going to give you some links so you can find out how to get there, what to see and the best excursions with tickets to Pompeii and Vesuvius:
+But going on your own and on an adventure can sometimes be a bit of a headache, so I'm going to give you some links so that you can find out how to get there, what to visit and the best excursions with tickets to Pompeii and Vesuvius:

 Tips for your trip to Naples